tamunoWoks/URL_Extractor/README.md

-# URL_Extractor
+## Web Link Extractor & Browser Opener

+### Overview
-This Python script fetches all valid links from a specified webpage and gives the user the option to either open them in browser tabs or save them to a text file.
+A Python script that extracts all valid links from a given webpage and provides options to either open them in your browser or save them to a file.
+The script includes safeguards to prevent browser overload by limiting the number of tabs opened.